salesforce/orchard/README.md

 Below is an example workflow that defines a number of activities to be executed in an AWS VPC environment:

-You can generate a an example workflow with the following command:
+You can generate an example workflow with the following command:

 ```
-cd example/data/data
+cd example/data
 mustache sample_workflow_view.json sample_workflow.json.mustache > sample_workflow.json
 ```